Agoura Hills, California: Government

 Agoura Hills is governed by a City Council/City Manager form of government.
 A five-member City Council is elected by the residents to oversee city operations and guide the development of the community.
 Councilmembers are elected to four-year terms.
 The terms are staggered so that a measure of continuity is maintained from one Council to the next.
 The role of Mayor rotates among the Councilmembers.
 The Mayor is chosen by the City Councilmembers to serve a one-year term.
 The City Manager is appointed by the City Council to supervise the administrative personnel and contract services.

-As of January 2025 the Agoura Hills City Council consists of Penny Sylvester (Mayor), Jeremy Wolf (Mayor Pro Tem), Deborah Klein Lopez, Chris Anstead, and Kate Anderson.
+As of December 2025 the Agoura Hills City Council consists of Jeremy Wolf (Mayor), Deborah Klein Lopez (Mayor Pro Tem), Chris Anstead, Kate Anderson, and Penny Sylvester.
 The City Manager is Nathan Hamburger and the city attorney is contracted through RWG Law.

 As of 1990 the Las Virgenes Municipal Water District includes Agoura Hills.